 We have been investing heavily in our back-office information technology systems and processes for a number of years and expect such investment to continue for the foreseeable future in support of our pursuit of global, scalable solutions across all geographies and functions that we operate in.
 These continuing investments include: 1) ongoing improvements to the customer experience from initial quote to customer billing and our revenue recognition process; 2) integration of recently-acquired operations onto our various information technology systems; and 3) implementation of new tools and technologies to either further streamline and automate processes, or to support our compliance with evolving U.S. GAAP.
+Our finance team is also working on a multi-year project to move the backbone of our finance systems to the cloud.
 As a result of our continued work on these projects, we may experience difficulties with our systems, management distraction and significant business disruptions.
 For example, difficulties with our systems may interrupt our ability to accept and deliver customer orders and may adversely impact our overall financial operations, including our accounts payable, accounts receivables, general ledger, fixed assets, revenue recognition, close processes, internal financial controls and our ability to otherwise run and track our business.
 We may need to expend significant attention, time and resources to correct problems or find alternative sources for performing these functions.
 All of these changes to our financial systems also create an increased risk of deficiencies in our internal controls over financial reporting until such systems are stabilized.
 Such significant investments in our back-office systems may take longer to complete and cost more than originally planned.
-In addition, we may not realize the full benefits we hoped to achieve and there is a risk of an impairment charge if we decide that portions of these projects will not ultimately benefit us or are descoped.
-Finally, the collective impact of these changes to our business has placed significant demands on impacted employees across multiple functions,
+In addition, we may not realize the full benefits we hoped to achieve and there is a risk of an impairment charge if we decide that portions of these projects will not ultimately benefit us or are de-scoped.
+Finally, the collective impact of these changes to our business has placed significant demands on impacted employees across multiple functions, increasing the risk of errors and control deficiencies in our financial statements, distraction from the effective operation of our business and difficulty in attracting and retaining employees.
+Any such difficulties or disruptions may adversely affect our business and results of operations.